DOM & Browser API Mocking

 }

-Step 2: Intercept unhandled rejections & DOM snapshots
+Step 2: Intercept unhandled rejections & convert to test failures

 import { defineConfig } from 'vitest/config';